 Good Steamboat Gravel training is built in two phases.

-Phase 2 — The six-week Steamboat Gravel Training Plan
+Phase 2 — The 6-Week Steamboat Gravel Training Plan

 - Weekend simulation rides on varied terrain that match the demands of the course — long, hot, dirt, with intentional pacing practice.

-- Mid-week Advanced Endurance work Tuesday through Thursday — shorter sharpening intervals (including our SBTG Ramps workout: 2 × 10 minutes at progressively rising intensity).
+- Mid-week Advanced Endurance Tuesday through Thursday — shorter sharpening intervals including the SBTG Ramps workout: 2 × 10 minutes at progressively rising intensity.

-- A taper week in the final seven days that drops volume but keeps your top end honest.
+- A taper week in the final seven days that drops volume while keeping your legs sharp.

-- Equipment, fueling, and pacing rehearsals baked into every long ride.
-You should never test new gear or new fueling on race day.
+- Equipment, fueling, and pacing rehearsals baked into every long ride so there are no surprises on race day.

-Steamboat Gravel Power and Pacing: What the Winners' Files Show
+Steamboat Gravel Power & Pacing: What the Winners' Files Show

-FasCat has analyzed power files from multiple SBT GRVL finishers, including Ben Delaney's winning ride on the Blue (100-mile) course.
+FasCat has analyzed power files from multiple Steamboat Gravel finishers, including Ben Delaney's winning ride on the Blue (100-mile) course.
 Here's what a top-tier Steamboat Gravel ride looks like by the numbers:

 | Metric | Winning Blue (Delaney) |